 We were so convinced that this would give us great insights, that we actually spent some time on creating a proof of concept (PoC) for Data Talks.
 The whole project duration was less than a working day which is amazing if you consider that you build the process for analyzing this feedback for future cases as well.

 Now we want to share that process with you (you’re welcome!)

 Below are the 3 steps that we took and some screenshots included as well for further clarification.

 # 1. Get online customer reviews of your biggest competitors

-Once the data was fetched, we used the Data Talks Integrator to insert the data in a Data Lake and then the cleaning/transformation process started.
-Keep in mind that people don’t submit feedback the same way in all peer-to-peer review websites.
+Once the data was fetched, we used the Data Talks Integrator to insert the data in a Data Lake, and then the cleaning/transformation process started.
+Keep in mind that people don’t submit feedback the same way on all peer-to-peer review websites.